 Clinical manifestations of peptic ulcer disease are characterized by epigastric discomfort, burning sensation, and severe and continuous pain, which tends to turn worse at night.
 The pain usually affects one to three hours after eating and may be followed by nausea, vomiting, discomfort in the gastrointestinal tract, flatulence, and a significant loss of body weight.

 You need to learn that peptic ulcer disease has been one of the most prevalent diseases in the world, and some of its complications have been the major causes of morbidity and mortality.

-It is predominantly found in males between 30 and 60 years of age, but it can happen at any age.
+It is more commonly found affecting males than females and occurs between 30 and 60 years of age, though it can happen at any age.

 Causes Of Peptic Ulcer:

 The peptic ulcer has a multifactor etiology.
 Some of the factors responsible for the development of peptic ulcer disease are as follows.

 - Environmental elements, such as alcohol and nicotine substances

 - Genetic factors can influence, and children of parents with duodenal ulcers are three times more likely to have ulcers than others.